tuwukee/jwt_sessions/README.md

 ```

 Generate access/refresh/csrf tokens with a custom payload. \
-The payload will be available in the controllers once the access (or refresh) token is authorized.
+The payload will be available in the controllers once the access (or refresh) token is authorized. \
+Access/refresh tokens contain expiration time in their payload.
+Yet expiration times are also added to the output just in case.

 ```ruby
 > payload = { user_id: user.id }